microsoft/vscode-docs/docs/remote/ssh.md

 ## Opening a terminal on a remote host

-If you've already connected to a remote host, **any terminal window** you open in VS Code will automatically run remotely.
-You can also **use the `code` CLI from a remote terminal** to perform a number of operations such as opening a new file or folder on the remote host!
-Type `code --help` to what is available from the command line.
+Opening a terminal on the remote host is simple.
+Once connected, **any terminal window** you open in VS Code (e.g. using **Terminal > New Terminal**) will automatically run on the remote host rather than locally.

+You can also **use the `code-insiders` CLI** from this same terminal window to perform a number of operations such as opening a new file or folder on the remote host!
+Type `code-insiders --help` to what is available from the command line.

 ![Using the code CLI](images/ssh/code-command-in-terminal.png)